-Smaller retailers can partner successfully to offer branded product lines which are complementary to other businesses, such as a special promotion area within another retailer’s premises eg a branded ice-cream stall in an entertainment rental shop.
+Smaller retailers can partner successfully to offer branded product lines which are complementary to other businesses, such as a special promotion area within another retailer's premises eg a branded ice-cream stall in an entertainment rental shop.
 This type of partnering can allow your retail business to gauge demand in new areas and be a platform for further growth.
-Look for potential partner businesses by searching our Northern Ireland companies directory.

 Pop up retail

-Getting your products in front of new customer is always a challenge.
+Getting your products in front of new customers is always a challenge.
 A tried and tested method of opening new markets is to use pop-up sales platforms.
 This can be as simple as negotiating short-term space in a popular shopping centre for a product stand.

 City and town marketplaces can also offer short-term pitches.
-You could look at opening a full pop-up shop in empty premises to sell a new line, sale stock or to diversify into a completely new area of retail.
+You could look at opening a full pop-up shop in empty premises to sell a new line, sale stock or diversify into a completely new area of retail.
 For more ideas on how to use short-term retail space to boost our business see how to set up a pop-up shop.

 Associating your business with another well-known brand or organisation has obvious benefits to widening your reach.
 Your choice of sponsorship can also say a lot about your business ethos, eg sponsoring a charity or other good cause.
 For more information on getting involved in local good causes - see corporate social responsibility (CSR).